Soundslice lets you create interactive music lessons and sell them on our platform.

 Soundslice takes a 30% cut of course sales, after payment processing fees are accounted for.
 Our payment processors (Stripe and PayPal) charge us 2.9% of the course price plus 30 cents.

 Note that the payment processing fee might be slightly higher if the customer uses a non-U.S. currency when using PayPal.

 We pay our artists on a monthly basis, on the first of each month, via PayPal.
 Be sure to give us your PayPal account address in the “Store payouts” section of your account settings.

-The cost for your course is entirely your decision.
+The price for your course is entirely your decision.
 Our only limitation is that courses must cost at least $1.

 Generally, we think $30 is a fair price for an hour-long video course.
 It’s enough to make it worth your while, and it’s not too expensive for music students.
 With that said, feel free to go up or down from that, depending on your content.

-You’re free to change the course’s cost at any time, even if people have already bought it.
-(Of course, if you increase the cost, people who have already bought it won’t be charged the difference.)
+You’re free to change the course’s price at any time, even if people have already bought it.
+(Of course, if you increase the price, people who have already bought it won’t be charged the difference.)

 We strongly encourage you to include at least one “free preview” slice in each course, so that potential buyers can get a taste.